-When you are in Israel, West Bank or Gaza Strip, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
-Research local laws before you travel.
+When you are in Israel, West Bank or Gaza Strip you are subject to local laws, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.

 Travel documents such as passports and visas (or copies) must be carried at all times as proof of identity.

 Penalties for drug offences include lengthy jail terms and heavy fines.
 See our Drugs page.